xXMojerxx/CPSP-131-data-structures/notes/hw4.md

 * linked cannot be more than 3 elements
 * In unorderdcontainers, elements have no defined order
   * If you insert tjree elelemnts, they might have any oder when you iterate over all the elements int he container.
-  * If you insert a fourth elemen,  the order of the leemnts preivousely inserted might hcange.
+  * If you insert a fourth element,  the order of the elemnts previousely inserted might change.
   * The only important fact is that a a specific element is somewhere in the container
-  * Even when you have two containers with equal eelements inside, the oder might be different.
+  * Even when you have two containers with equal elements inside, the oder might be different.
   * Think of it as like a bag
 * Unorderd containers are typically implemented as a hash table.
   * Internally,  the container is an array of linked lists.